-If you have visited developing countries, you have probably seen some beautiful, extremely well made and hand crafted products by local artisans.
+If you have visited developing countries, you have probably seen some beautiful, extremely well made hand-crafted products made by local artisans.
 These products are not that easy to find in the USA and other countries.
 These artisans face many barriers in today’s global economy but the largest and most universal is a lack of access to global markets.

 GLOBAL SOCIAL ENTERPRISE

-Artisans At Heart is a global social enterprise organized in 2015.
+Artisans At Heart is a global social enterprise founded in 2016.
 We are working with artisans and advocates around the globe to create a free trusted platform where buyers and sellers can connect.

 We are an all-volunteer social enterprise but we are not a nonprofit organization so we do not accept donations.
-We are focusing first on artisan groups in developing countries that make quality apparel and accessories.
+We focus on artisan groups in developing countries that make quality apparel and accessories.